← All writing

 • Null-safety KL 0.010 (gate: 0.05).

 The interesting part is what stops happening.
-The KV-adapter wall — anti-leak KL trading recall for leakage 1:1 because both ride on the same shared direction — does not appear here.
-Toggling the spread loss to zero costs almost nothing on recall: the addressable pathway is doing the orthogonality work itself.
-This is where I started believing the right framing isn't "edit the model's beliefs" — a known-hard mech-interp wall — but "give the model a side-channel keyed by user ID, train just that, leave the base alone".
+The KV-adapter wall (anti-leak KL trading recall for leakage 1:1, because both ride on the same shared direction) doesn't appear here.
+Toggling the spread loss to zero costs almost nothing on recall; the addressable pathway is doing the orthogonality work itself.
+This is where I started believing the right framing isn't "edit the model's beliefs" (a known-hard mech-interp wall) but "give the model a side-channel keyed by user ID, train just that, leave the base alone".
 Different problem; tractable.

 Two pieces I can share publicly: